Amirosimani/Machine_Learning_Pratt/README.md

 ---

 ## Project proposal
-I will ask you to choose a topic that you would like to explore in your final project, and to submit a proposal by mid-semester.
+I will ask you to choose a topic that you would like to explore in your final project and to submit a proposal by mid-semester.

 On week 6, we will have an in-class activity where you will share your idea(s) and give peer feedback.
 Your 800- to 1200-word proposal is due by the end of the following, and should include:
 •   A description of the data you intend to use